 Needs to feel

-He has been growing marijuana for years for a specific reason which can be a medical condition.
+Expert and experienced, Bob has been growing marijuana for years for his medical condition.

 Needs to accomplish